 Walking

-Walking is the City’s top priority in terms of transportation mode hierarchy, with the focus of the City’s efforts being to make walking a safe, comfortable, accessible and pleasant mobility choice for people of all ages and abilities, be they residents or visitors.
+Walking is the most fundamental mode of transportation.
+It is part of every trip, whether the trip is made by bicycle (rolling), transit, or car.
+The City is focused on making walking a safe, comfortable, accessible and pleasant mobility choice for people of all ages and abilities, be they residents or visitors.

 • Walking Mythbusters [PDF] - 1322KB